Codes1985/isst/README.md

 missing.
 The completeness gate and the containment metric work together: the gate decides whether a segment is allowed to participate, and containment decides where it belongs once it is.

+## Dereplication

+Surveillance datasets often contain many near-identical genomes — copies of a single virus sampled repeatedly through an outbreak.
+Counted naively, those duplicates bias the reassortment statistics (an outbreak of *N* copies votes *N* times when it is really one independent observation) and clutter the report with *N* duplicate calls.
+Before any reassortment counting, the detector **collapses** each group of near-identical genomes to a single representative.

+Two genomes are treated as the same copy only when they agree on **every** comparable segment at once — an all-segments conjunction — so a reassortant, which differs on its donor segment, is never folded into a lineage it only partly resembles.
+The threshold is a standalone per-segment ANI table, set independently of clustering: clustering granularity is a surveillance *policy* (how fine a strain to track, ~1% divergence), whereas the dereplication threshold is a *measurement* fact (how much divergence still means "one virus, sampled twice", ~5 SNVs per segment).
+The only constraint between them is that dereplication must be at least as tight as clustering, which the pipeline validates and warns about at startup.

+Each reassortment event then carries the count of genomes its representative stands for, so one outbreak reports as one event with a multiplicity rather than many duplicate rows.

 ## Orphan lifecycle